jetbrains-academy/intellij-platform-plugin-course/psiSection/editingPsiElementsLesson/sortMethodsProgrammingTask/task.md

-Sometimes, you want to make you code more searchable and sort methods by the alphabetical order.
+Sometimes, you want to make your code more searchable by sorting methods in alphabetical order.
-Now you can do it automatically, just several lines of code!
+Now, you can do it automatically with just a few lines of code!
-Implement `sortMethods` function which takes PSI class and orders all inner methods in alphabetical order.
+Implement the `sortMethods` function, which takes a PSI class and orders all inner methods alphabetically.

 <div class="hint" title="Where to start?">

-Get list of class methods, **copy** them and sort list of copies by name.
-Then use **replace** original methods one by one with copy which should stand in this position in sorted order.
+Get the list of class methods, **copy** them, and sort the list of copies by name.
+Then, **replace** the original methods one by one with the copy that should stand in the sorted order.
 </div>

 **Run Plugin**